tlstommy/PiInk/README.md

 # Issues & Suggestions
-If you encounter any issues or have any suggestions, please submit them through the [Github Issues](https://github.com/tlstommy/piink/issues) page.
+If you encounter any issues or have any suggestions, please submit them through the [GitHub Issues](https://github.com/tlstommy/piink/issues) page.
 Your feedback is greatly appreciated!